LaiYanKai/Misc/rb2301/02_Getting_Ubuntu.md

        ![](img/rb044.png)

-    9. Click `OK` to exit the window, and start the Virtual Machine.
+    9. Click `OK` to exit the window, and start the virtual machine running Ubuntu.
 The green turtle is hopefully gone.

 21. Proceed to [3.1 Installing Steps](03_Installing_Ubuntu.md#31installation-steps).